How to Get to Morzine | Transfers, Airports & Travel Guide

 Although Geneva is usually the best option, Morzine can also be reached from Chambéry, Grenoble and Lyon.
 These routes are longer and generally less convenient, but they can still be worth considering if flight times are better or if Geneva fares are unusually high on your travel dates.

-Airport Approx. Distance Typical Transfer Time* Example Private Price Best For
+Airport Approx. Distance Typical Transfer Time* Relative Cost Best For

-Cluses Station 30 km 40 mins From £191.45 / vehicle Best option for rail travellers
+Cluses Station 30 km 40 mins Lowest Best option for rail travellers

 How long does it take to get to Morzine?